aws-samples/aws-serverless-security-workshop/docs/05-usage-plan/README.md

 	Try sending an request using Postman like you did before.
 You should see the request fail with a **403 Forbidden** status code and a `{"message": "Forbidden"}` response.

-	> If the response is **401 Unauthorized**, most likely your access token is expired.
+	> If the response is **401 Unauthorized** and if you have completed module 1, most likely your access token is expired.
 Use Postman to request a new access token and try again.

 1. You can add the API key request header by going to the **Header** tab, and put in
 	* `x-api-key` for the header key
-	* The API Key (same as Client ID) that we added to the usage plan in module 5B
+	* The value for the API Key that we added to the usage plan in module 5B:
+		* If you have done module 1: this should be same as the Cognito app Client ID
+		* If you have not done module 1: you can find the auto-generated API key value by going to the **API Keys** tab in the API gateway console --> click on the API key you created in module 5B --> click **Show** next to **API Key**

 	You should now see the request go through